If your add-in runs on an Outlook rich client, you must also verify that the add-in performs within certain run-time resource usage limits.

 If you use regular expressions in

-ItemHasKnownEntityor ItemHasRegularExpressionMatch rules, be aware of the following limits and guidelines that generally apply to any Outlook host, and those described in tables 1, 2 and 3 that differ depending on the host:
+ItemHasKnownEntityor ItemHasRegularExpressionMatch rules, be aware of the following limits and guidelines that generally apply to any Outlook application, and those described in tables 1, 2 and 3 that differ depending on the application.

 - Specify up to only five regular expressions in activation rules in a add-in.
 You cannot install a add-in if you exceed that limit.